mnukka/spring-security-base/readme.md

 Tends to go into conflict with single responsibility principle.

 Upside is that when the project isn't big it is very easy to maintain.

+### Inserting sectors per user
+In current solution we are just looping over the list of sectors we want to add for the user.
+This is fine for smaller scale applications.
+When there are thousands of users per minute updating their profiles then we could consider switching to batch insertion with mybatis.

+Also triggers on the table can cause performance overhead.
+I did indeed add a trigger for created_dtime.
+Often than not this small performance cost over weighs the business need to know when the customer updated something.